Tradition of Service

 ISP is exceptionally proud of our long and distinguished history and believes the dedicated men and women who now serve will carry us forward into the future.

 ISP Through the Years

-1988 – The Bureau of Forensic Services is assimilated into the Department of Law Enforcement from the Department of Health and Welfare, uniting the management of other law enforcement support activities with that of evidence analysis.
+1988 – The Bureau of Forensic Services is assimilated into the DLE from the Department of Health and Welfare to unite the management of law enforcement support activities with evidence analysis.